Tag: Trump

 Rachel Maddow did a brilliant cold open last night about Trump and pardons and Nixon and Haldeman and criminal obstruction of justice.
 Her opening segment sometimes loses me, but this one was genius.

 One part of it was about Camp David (complete with photos of various buildings there and explanation that they are named after trees and that the presidential building is called Aspen and sometimes people talk about the president at Aspen and they don’t mean the one in Colorado), and the fact that Bob Haldeman made a recorded diary entry at the end of every day as Chief of Staff, and he made one after a conversation with Nixon at Aspen right before the indictments and firings.
-It’s … Read the rest
+It’s quite incriminating in places yet Haldeman dutifully described the whole thing on the tape, Maddow said in wonder.

 Trump met yesterday with families of the people killed in the Santa Fe school shooting slaughter.